 “Just like that?” asked Eddie.

 “Well, the circumstances are extraordinary.
-Besides, I don’t think between the two of you, that you possess the brain power to pull something like this off, at least, not without killing yourselves also.”
+Besides, I don’t think between the two of you, that you possess the necessary intelligence to pull something like this off, at least, not without killing yourselves also.”

 They laughed.
 I subtly let out a muffled chuckle.